Miiden/miiden.github.io/_posts/2025-08-15-Game-Of-Active-Directory-v3-Installation.md

 ## Configuration Files

-First of all, we are going to address  some issues faced from the get to, to hopefully prevent them later.
+First of all, we are going to address some of the issues I faced from the get go, to hopefully prevent them later.

-Taken from the [Troubleshooting Page](https://orange-cyberdefense.github.io/GOAD/troobleshoot/), this error has caused me no end of issues, and there are several steps I have taken to try and address this.
+Taken from the [Troubleshooting Page](https://orange-cyberdefense.github.io/GOAD/troobleshoot/), the below error has caused me no end of issues, and there are several steps I have taken to try and address this.

 ## ansible persistent "unreachable error"

 - Unreachable means ansible can't contact the VM's.
-- Maybe the VM's didn't get the right IP? (try to connect with `vagrant:vagrant` on VM and check the IP)
+  - Maybe the VM's didn't get the right IP? (try to connect with `vagrant:vagrant` on the VM and check it's IP)
-- Or you got a firewall on the VM which do provisioning which block WinRM connection ?
+  - Or you have a firewall on the VM which does the provisioning which could be blocking the WinRM connection?
-- or maybe it is a vagrant issue : https://github.com/Orange-Cyberdefense/GOAD/issues/12
+  - Or maybe it is a vagrant issue: https://github.com/Orange-Cyberdefense/GOAD/issues/12
   - You could try to switch on port 5985 to connect without SSL as suggest here : https://github.com/Orange-Cyberdefense/GOAD/issues/98 by uncommenting the lines in the inventory file you use:

 ```
 # ansible_winrm_transport=basic